gardener/external-dns-management/doc/cloudflare/README.md

 This DNS provider allows you to create and manage DNS entries in Cloudlfare.

-## Generate API Keys
+## Generate API Tokens

-To use this provider you need to generate an API key from the Cloudflare dashboard.
+To use this provider you need to generate an API token from the Cloudflare dashboard.
-A detailed documentation to generate an API key is available at https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys.
+A detailed documentation to generate an API token is available at https://support.cloudflare.com/hc/en-us/articles/200167836-Managing-API-Tokens-and-Keys.

-**Note: You need to generate an API key and not a API token.**
+**Note: You need to generate an API token and not an API key.**

 To generate the token make sure the token has permission of Zone:Read and DNS:Edit for all zones.
 Optionally you can exclude certain zones.